NoemiMolnar/uber-for-tickets/README.md

 # Uber for Tickets

-The application makes possible for customers to offer tickets to events in Amsterdam.
+The application makes possible for customers to offer tickets of events in Amsterdam for sale.

 ## Getting Started